noPerfection/service/RESEARCH.md

 # Debugging dashboard
 A dashboard that shows the microservice parameters.

-Basically, the SDS framework must build the following dashboards automatically:
+Basically, the noPerfection framework must build the following dashboards automatically:
 [Reddit post](https://www.reddit.com/r/softwarearchitecture/comments/170fc6e/how_to_generate_infographics_like_this/).

 Plus, animated.
 Plus exportable.